Spirals-Team/test4repair-experiments/results/math/49/jGenProg/readme.md

 Nb of EvoSuite Tests: 170

-Nb of Failing EvoSuite Tests: 170
+Nb of Failing EvoSuite Tests: 17

 ---
 #Seed: 20

 ## Patch 40 #  jGenProg+MinImpact With Seed 20

+jGenProg+MinImpact returns this patch in the first place

 org.apache.commons.math.util.OpenIntToDoubleHashMap : 399